 The District offers payroll deductions for a short-term disability program.
-The eligible employee pays 100% of the premium.
+Employees regularly scheduled to work 20 hours a week or more pay 100% of the premium.
 Information regarding the STD plan is available in the Benefits Portal on the Perry Township Schools website.
 An employee must exhaust all paid leave time, except the employee may save up to five (5) paid leave days before STD eligibility.
 The STD elimination period is fourteen (14) calendar days.
+Benefits are not payable for any disability resulting from a pre-existing condition unless the disability occurs after you have been insured under this STD plan for at least 12 months after your most rcent effective date of insurance.